retroprom/mvsgcc/README.md

 I have no fixed plans on whether to proceed with this.
 Use at your own peril.
 Contributions are welcome though.

-### Building on Windows

-There is a set of batch files in the 'gcc' directory.
-They may or may not work.

 ### Building on POSIX

 Currently only the initial cross-compile stage can be built.